QubesOS/qubes-doc/project-security/verifying-signatures.rst

-Each Qubes ISO is accompanied by a set of **cryptographic hash values** contained in a plain text file ending in ``.DIGESTS``, which can find on the `downloads <https://www.qubes-os.org/downloads/>`__ page alongside the ISO.
+Each Qubes ISO is accompanied by a set of **cryptographic hash values** contained in a plain text file ending in ``.DIGESTS``, which can find on the :website:`downloads <downloads/>` page alongside the ISO.
 This file contains the output of running several different cryptographic hash functions on the ISO (a process known as “hashing”) to obtain alphanumeric outputs known as “hash values” or “digests.”

 One convenient property of hash values is that they can be generated on any computer.
 This means, for example, that you can download a Qubes ISO on one computer, hash it, then visually compare that hash value to the one you generated or have saved on a different computer.

-In addition to the ``.DIGESTS`` files on the `downloads <https://www.qubes-os.org/downloads/>`__ page alongside each ISO, and you can always find all the digest files for every Qubes ISO in the :doc:`Qubes security pack </project-security/security-pack>`.
+In addition to the ``.DIGESTS`` files on the :website:`downloads <downloads/>` page alongside each ISO, and you can always find all the digest files for every Qubes ISO in the :doc:`Qubes security pack </project-security/security-pack>`.

 If the filename of your ISO is ``Qubes-RX-x86_64.iso``, then the name of the digest file for that ISO is ``Qubes-RX-x86_64.iso.DIGESTS``, where ``X`` is a specific release of Qubes.
 The digest filename is always the same as the ISO filename followed by ``.DIGESTS``.
 Since the digest file is a plain text file, you can open it with any text editor.
 Inside, you should find text that looks similar to this: